Operation Crimson

 Operation Crimson was an Allied naval operation in the Second World War of the Eastern Fleet, the objective being simultaneous naval bombardment and aircraft attacks on Japanese airfields in the Indonesian cities of Sabang, Lhoknga and Kutaraja, from aircraft carriers in the Indian Ocean on 25 July 1944.

+British pilots found that the Japanese airmen were not as skilled as they had been in 1942 but lost two Corsair fighters.
+Crimson was the final event of Admiral James Somerville's command, before concerns about his health forced his transfer to diplomatic duty.
+The British task force did not launch another strike until Operation Banquet in August.

 Prelude

 Plan

 Unlike some earlier operations which had used small forces for harassment and diversion of the Japanese, Operation Crimson was "a full-blooded operation" designed to "make a mess of the air base and harbour installations and wreck any vessels found sheltering there".